fwilkens/gem_stream/README.md

 GemStream::Follower.follow_from(start_time)
 ```

+### Errors

+If a Rubygems api error is encountered, GemStream will raise a `GemStream::ApiError`.
+In most cases, you can rescue this error and start a new follower from where you left of at.
+To get the time that you left off at, you can check the `GemStream::Follower` instance `synced_up_to_time` attribute.
+Note that restarting from this time may replay some `on_version` callbacks, as `synced_up_to_time` only represents the beginning of the last time frame you queried, not the published time of the most recent gem version you received back.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.